Completion and Graduation

 Grade Point Average/Calculating the GPA

 Your GPA is determined by dividing the total number of quality points by the total number of semester credit hours attempted (not including W, WM, WS, WX, IP, CR, NC, NR, AU) for which grades have been received.
 The average is based on all semester and term coursework.
 The institution GPA is based on the courses taken at the home/primary college.

 Repeating a Course (3-Peat)

-The Alamo Colleges will charge a higher tuition rate to students registering the third or subsequent time for a course.
+The Alamo Colleges District will charge a higher tuition rate to students registering the third or subsequent time for a college-level course.
 The State will no longer subsidize a student’s enrollment for the third or subsequent attempt.
 You should meet with an advisor to determine if you are repeating a course for the third time.